ivangfr/springboot-react-social-login/README.md

 ## Demo

-- The gif below shows a `user` loging in using the `Github`
+- The gif below shows a `user` loging in using the `Github`:

   ![github-login](documentation/github-login.gif)

-- The gif below shows an `admin` loging in using his application account
+- The gif below shows an `admin` loging in using his application account:

   ![admin-login](documentation/admin-login.gif)